SamusRam/hpa-single-cell/README.md

 # there are 3 folds only (different folds, please, see explanation above)
 python -m src.denoising.graph_denoising --fold 0
 ```
 The results are to be manually investigated.
-It should straightforward to load outputs of the script `src.denoising.graph_denoising` and select candidate cells of interest, e.g.,
+It should be straightforward to load outputs of the script `src.denoising.graph_denoising` and select candidate cells of interest, e.g.,
 ```

 # Y_init contains labels before application of de-noising